-Regular dental checkups are an essential part of maintaining a healthy smile.
-It’s a critical part of your oral health and something we recommend to all of our patrons at our Germantown office.
-Dental checkups should be completed every six months to maintain proper optimal health.
+Regular dental checkups are an essential part of maintaining good oral health.
+It’s a critical part of keeping a good smile too and something we recommend to all of our patrons at our Germantown office.
+Dental checkups should be completed every six months to maintain optimal health.

 Regular Dental Checkups

-A dental checkup provides us with the opportunity to examine your oral health and monitor any changes that have occurred since your last visit.
-There are a variety of things a regular dental checkup could include, all of which are critical pieces to your oral health.
+A dental checkup provides us the opportunity to examine your oral health and look for any changes since your last visit.
+There are a variety of things a regular dental checkup could include, all of which are critical components of your oral health.